w3f/polkadot-wiki/docs/learn-governance.md

 only by a referendum.

-To elect a new council member, Polkadot employs the same election scheme as used for choosing the active set of validators, a [Phragmen election][phragmen].
+To elect a new council member, Polkadot employs the same election scheme as used for choosing the active set of validators, a [Phragmén election][phragmen].
 The election also chooses a set number of runners up (currently seven in Kusama) that will remain in the queue with their votes intact.

-As opposed to a "first past the post", where voters must decide only on a single candidate chosen from a list, a Phragmen election is a more expressive way to indicate voters' views.
+As opposed to a "first past the post", where voters must decide only on a single candidate chosen from a list, a Phragmén election is a more expressive way to indicate voters' views.
 Token holders can treat it as Boolean voting to support as many candidates as they want.
-The election algorithm will find the fair winners.
+The election algorithm will find a fair subset of the candidates which closely match the expressed indications of the electorate as a whole.

 Let's take a look at the example below.